thefundamentaltheor3m/formalising-mathematics-notes/doc/index.rst

 If you're new here, start at the :ref:`introduction <introduction>`.

+Here’s a link to the `repository for this course <https://github.com/b-mehta/formalising-mathematics-notes>`_ containing all the code.

 Part 1 is a collection of notes on various frequently asked questions that might be helpful for the course.